Phil Woolas: Election court case

-On 28 May 2010, Woolas's Liberal Democrat opponent, Elwyn Watkins, issued an election petition against the result under section 106 of the Representation of the People Act 1983, which makes it illegal to make false statements of fact about a candidate.
-Watkins claimed that leaflets issued by Woolas falsely portrayed Watkins as taking unlawful foreign donations, and linked him to Islamist extremists.
+On 28 May 2010, Watkins issued an election petition against the result under section 106 of the Representation of the People Act 1983, which makes it illegal to make false statements of fact about a candidate.
+He claimed that leaflets issued by Woolas falsely portrayed Watkins as taking unlawful foreign donations, and linked him to Islamists.

 During the court case, held in public at Saddleworth Civic Hall, a number of emails between Woolas and his campaign team emerged.
 In one, Woolas's agent and former Labour councillor Joseph Fitzpatrick emailed Woolas and Steven Green, the MP's campaign adviser, to say: "Things are not going as well as I had hoped ... we need to think about our first attack leaflet."
 A reply from Fitzpatrick said: "If we don’t get the white vote angry he's gone."

 During the course of the court case, both Woolas and Fitzpatrick were cautioned by the presiding judge in respect of possible criminal charges relating to election offences.
 The court hearing finished in September 2010.
 On 5 November 2010, the court ruled that Woolas breached section 106 of the Representation of the People Act 1983, and ordered a fresh election for the seat to be held.
 In a statement released through his lawyer, Woolas stated that "this election petition raised fundamental issues about the freedom to question and criticise politicians" and that it "will inevitably chill political speech".

-Woolas applied for a judicial review into the ruling, but as the Labour Party withdrew its support he had to finance it himself, and he started to ask for donations.
+Woolas applied for a judicial review into the ruling; however, he had to ask for donations as the Labour Party had withdrawn their support for him.
 The High Court rejected his request for a judicial review.
-Woolas launched a second judicial review, technically a renewed application for permission to seek judicial review, and was heard in person at the High Court on 16 November 2010.
+Woolas launched a second judicial review (technically a renewed application for permission to seek judicial review), which was heard in person at the High Court on 16 November 2010.
 The judges' decision took longer than expected, with them saying that there were "difficult questions to resolve".